-(j) As noted in Section 27-544(b), which references property placed in the M-X-T Zone through a Sectional Map Amendment approved after October 1, 2006, and for which a comprehensive land use planning study was conducted by Technical Staff prior to initiation, regulations for Conceptual or Detailed Site Plans (such as, but not limited setbacks, buffers, density, screening, landscaping, to height, recreational requirements, ingress/egress, and based internal circulation) should be the on design to quidelines or standards intended implement the development concept recommended by the Master Plan, Sector Plan, or the Sectional Map Amendment Zoning Change and any referenced exhibit of record for the property.
-This regulation also applies to property readopted in the M-X-T Zone through a Sectional Map Amendment approved after October 1, 2006 and for which a comprehensive land use planning study was conducted by Technical Staff prior to initiation of a concurrent Master Plan or Sector Plan (see 27-226(f)(3)Section of the Zoning Ordinance).
-Notwithstanding any other provision of this Code, this regulation shall not apply to property subject to the provisions of Section 27-544(f)(2)(I), above.
+As noted in Section 27-544(b), which references property (j) placed in the M-X-T Zone through a Sectional Map Amendment October 1, 2006, approved after and for which comprehensive land use planning study was conducted by initiation, Technical Staff prior to regulations Conceptual or Detailed Site Plans (such as, but not limited setbacks, buffers, screening, landscaping, density, ingress/egress, height, recreational requirements, internal circulation) should be based the on design quidelines standards intended implement orto development concept recommended by the Master Plan, Sector Plan, or the Sectional Map Amendment Zoning Change and any referenced exhibit of record for the property. regulation also applies to property readopted in the M-X-T Zone through a Sectional Map Amendment approved after October 1, 2006 and for which a comprehensive land use planning study was conducted by Technical Staff prior initiation of a concurrent Master Plan or Sector Plan (see 27-226(f)(3) Ordinance). of Zoning the Notwithstanding any other provision of this Code, this regulation shall not apply to property subject to the provisions of Section 27-544(f)(2)(I), above.